 While you can withhold taxes from a Roth conversion, it’s not always the best option to optimize tax savings.
 Generally, it’s more advantageous to pay taxes from a non-retirement account because if you maximize the amount of funds that are moved into the Roth IRA, then you keep a larger amount of money growing tax-free in a retirement account, which receives tax-preferential growth.
 For most people that decide to convert, the value is in moving money from a pre-tax retirement account to a post-tax retirement account in a low tax year, thus it often makes sense to convert the largest amount possible.
 However, each person’s situation is unique and you need to assess all facets of your long-term financial plan before you can make a sound decision.

-While Roth contributions, conversions, and re-characterizations are all great planning tools, they’re accompanied by their own specific rules and tax forms.
+While Roth contributions and conversions are all great planning tools, they’re accompanied by their own specific rules and tax forms.
 It is important for you to consult with your CPA or Financial Advisor before deciding on a strategy.
-If you want to learn more about how each of these strategies compares, our team is available to answer any questions you may have via phone or in person.
-Click here to request more information or schedule a phone call with a WJA representative.
+If you want to learn more about how each of these strategies compares, click here to request more information or schedule a phone call with a WJA representative.